DaHaiHuha/DORN_pytorch/README.md

 ### Introduction
 This is a PyTorch(0.4.1) implementation of [Deep Ordinal Regression Network for Monocular Depth Estimation](http://arxiv.org/abs/1806.02446).

+Notice: And the parent git repo is [@dontLoveBugs](https://github.com/dontLoveBugs/DORN_pytorch), adapt to my need

 At present, we can provide train script in NYU Depth V2 dataset and Kitti Dataset!

 Note: we modify the ordinal layer using matrix operation, making trianing faster.